NYU-CSO/recitation/r1/README.md

        cp  $*.a $*.b`
   This rule copies any file with suffix `.aaa` into another file with the same name except having suffix `.bbb`

-*Exercise* Rewrite the given Makefile using pattern matching and variables.
+**In-class exercise** Rewrite the given Makefile using pattern matching and variables.
 Make it as clean and re-usable as possible.

 # Other Useful Materials on the Web